Murder of Girly Chew Hossencofft: Trial

 In January 2002, in an effort to avoid the death penalty, Diazien Hossencofft pleaded guilty to the murder of his wife.
 In exchange for his plea bargain, he was sentenced to life in prison plus 61 years to be served in Wyoming State Penitentiary.

 Linda Henning's murder trial began in September 2002, more than three years after Girly Chew's disappearance.
 The trial was later televised on CourtTV.
 She was the first woman in New Mexico history to face capital punishment.
-Linda's friends believed that she had been brainwashed and drugged by Diazien.
-Onlookers noted Linda's strange actions as forensic investigators testified for the prosecution.
+Henning's friends believed that she had been brainwashed and drugged by Diazien.
+Onlookers noted Henning's strange actions as forensic investigators testified for the prosecution.

-During the trial, Linda Henning's attorneys Gary Mitchell and Monica Baca called Diazien Hossencofft to testify in Linda's defense.
-On the stand, he proclaimed that he had masterminded the murder of his wife and that Linda Henning was completely innocent.
-He claimed that a man named Bill Miller was Girly Chew's true killer, and not Linda Henning as prosecutors had theorized.
+During the trial, Linda Henning's attorneys Gary Mitchell and Monica Baca called Diazien Hossencofft to testify in Henning's defense.
+On the stand, he proclaimed that he had masterminded the murder of his wife and that Henning was completely innocent.
+He claimed that a man named Bill Miller was Girly Chew's true killer, and not Henning as prosecutors had theorized.
 Bill Miller was charged in the investigation but only with five counts of tampering with evidence.

-Regarding Linda Henning's blood found in Girly's apartment, Diazien had claimed that he planted her blood there.
+Regarding Henning's blood found in Girly's apartment, Diazien had claimed that he planted her blood there.
 Although Diazien testified that he planted Henning's blood in an effort to confuse investigators, Henning's attorney claimed Diazien meant to frame Henning for the crime.

 Verdict

 On October 25, 2002, Linda Henning was found guilty of first degree murder.
 She was also convicted of kidnapping, conspiracy to kidnap, tampering with evidence, and four counts of perjury.
-Due to the special circumstances of felony murder and kidnapping, Linda faced the death penalty.
+Due to the special circumstances of felony murder and kidnapping, Henning faced the death penalty.

-Linda Henning's sentencing was held on April 18, 2003.
-Before her sentencing date, prosecutor Paul Spiers wrote in his presentence investigation report that Linda Henning "had made statements that she had actually consumed the flesh of Girly Chew and that, as a consequence, her remains and body would never be recovered by authorities."
-Despite the allegation, Linda was not given a death sentence.
-Instead, she was sentenced to 73 years in prison.
+Henning's sentencing was held on April 18, 2003.
+Before her sentencing date, prosecutor Paul Spiers wrote in his presentence investigation report that she "had made statements that she had actually consumed the flesh of Girly Chew and that, as a consequence, her remains and body would never be recovered by authorities."
+Henning was sentenced to 73 years in prison.

 For his role in the crime, Bill Miller received one year of probation.